yongzx/MS-School-Moderation-Chrome-Extension/readme.md

 ### Current Limitations
 1. It is a chrome extension so it only works on Google Chrome.
 2. It works for US Schools (I have not tested it on schools from other regions.)
-3. It only works when the school address shows up on the right side of the Google search page after you click on the "Google this school" button in the School Moderation Page.
+3. It only works in two situations shown in the gifs above: when the school address shows up on the right side of the Google search page, and when the address can be accessed from the columns of multiple schools appearing in Google search page.